 after his marriage, he moved to Ohio

-on Green River near Ceralvo.
+County Green River near Ceralvo.
 There he remained until 1848, when he moved to

-McLean County .
+McLean County Ohio

-the farm he had owned before going to McLean .
+County McLean .
 After his wife's death in May 1883, John

 Everett Vaught Smith sold his farm near Ceralvo, in September of the same year,